-Looking for the best Beat Saber DLC?
-We’ve got you covered – several Beat Saber DLC packs have released over the last few years — but with so many available, how do you know which ones to choose?
+Beat Games released several Beat Saber DLC packs over the last few years, but with so many available, how do you know which ones to choose?
 List time!

 If you’ve just got a new VR headset, like the Oculus Quest 2, one of the first games you’ll probably buy is Beat Saber.
 While the base game comes with a huge amount of content, some of the game’s best tracks (and tracks featuring popular artists) are not included, and sold separately as DLC music packs.